What are Digital Assets?

 - NFTs can also be used as collateral in decentralized finance.

 - Event tickets: NFTs can add great value and transform traditional ticketing to smart ticketing.
 As NFTs, smart tickets are verifiable, interoperable and have clear ownership.
 Therefore transparent secondary markets are also possible without the buyer having to fear fraud.
 If reselling a ticket is strictly prohibited (e.g., personalized tickets), the organizer can enforce this without any problems.
-NFTs can be coded non-transferable and therefore prevent ticket transfers.
+NFTs can be made non-transferable in computer code and prevent ticket transfers.
 In addition, ticketing companies can save quite a bit of money because the cost of minting smart tickets is negligible, especially compared to traditional ticketing infrastructure.
 Properly structured, hundreds or even thousands of NFTs (smart tickets) could be created for less than a few euros.
-Another aspect of NFT based smart tickets is after it is redeemed at an event, the ticket does not die.
-It continues to live in the user’s wallet and can be collected, traded or whatever if necessary.
+Another aspect of NFT based smart tickets is after it is redeemed at an event, the ticket does not die, it lives on in the user’s wallet and can be collected, traded or whatever if necessary.

 IOTA Digital Assets are more than just a competitor to ERC-20 tokens and the ability to tokenize things in the IOTA protocol.
 They are much more important because they enable “consensus over data.”